ceejbot/no-more-unicorns/slides.md

 # the future!
 ## uh...

 ^ Friends, I thought the future would be better than the past.
 We like to praise ourselves for inventing the future & being on the forefront of this & that.
 So why are we so regressive?
 Why is Google's engineering staff 17% women if it's so forward-thinking?
-It's worse than it was, though.
+(Career)

 ---